 Something has been lost along the way of finding all of those things.
 By separating them into morphologies and specialties, I think there’s less chance for the sort of cross-fertilization that leads to break-throughs.
 Sure, there are lots of people with broad general interests and even hobbies that encourage leaps of connections, but the average person should be just as curious and just as able to make new connections.
 Wealth is found in connections.

-My cabinets of curiosity are part of my process of crafting my own ideas.
+My cabinets of curiosity are part of my process for crafting my own ideas.
 I collect quotations and graphics and quotations and books… anything that catches my curiosity – all within a condo furnished with furniture and art of Art Deco or Asian origin.
 At any point, there are about thirty books scattered about on any horizontal surface, some actively being read or reread, others perused to recall a line or notion that needs to fill a gap in theme.
 All of this together helps the sparks of imagination.

 The vintage graphics serve a special aspect of crafting ideas.
 A central theme in my Futurist work is that new does not necessarily mean good, and old doesn’t always mean outdated.
 Vintage illustrations are a fun way of connecting the past with the future.
 The question shouldn’t be are these outdated, but rather: What has enduring value?
 If it has a sense of timelessness with it, then it still has value.
 And, as someone wise once told me, the creation of value is the only reason to stay in business.
 How do we define value?
 That is one of the most important questions you can ask.